 Art, History, Museums, Science: Maryland’s Unique Attractions

-Maryland has a diverse history, from Navy to Railroads to Wheat Milling and whatnot!
-No matter which part of the state you visit, you would find some historic cheap opportunities.
+Maryland has a diverse history, from the Navy to Railroads to Wheat Milling and whatnot!
+No matter which part of the state you visit, you will find some historic cheap opportunities.

 Historic Ellicott City: The Milling History

-This town shows how the Ellicot brothers changed the lives of the people here by setting up a revolutionary wheat milling industry here from scratch.
-That is how this town become a top commercial city.
+This town shows how the Ellicott brothers changed the lives of the people here by setting up a revolutionary wheat milling industry from scratch.
+That is how this town becomes a top commercial city.